LacunaSoftware/RestPkiSamples/PHP/README.md

 ------------

-The sample projects depend on the [Guzzle](http://guzzlephp.org/) library, which in turn requires **PHP 5.5** or greater (with the exception of the Legacy sample, which depends on the Httpful library, which requires only PHP 5.3+).
+The sample projects depend on the [Guzzle](http://guzzlephp.org/) library, which in turn requires **PHP 5.5** or greater (with the exception of the legacy samples, which depends on other older libraries that still support older versions of PHP).

 This dependency is specified in the file `composer.json`: